About Tamis - Vocal Coach - Singing Instructor

 After graduating on the Honor's List with a Vocal/Music Degree in 1991, she became a part of the teaching team for the Joy of Singing classes through SRJC Community Education, specializing in helping new students overcome stage fright and helping returning students with vocal training, staging, and costuming (See Videos.)

-Tamis comes from a musical family: her parents and paternal grandparents were musicians, her grandfather was also a music teacher.
+Tamis comes from a musical family and a long line of teachers.
+Her parents and grandparents were musicians, her maternal grandfather was a music teacher, her paternal grandfather hand-crafted violins.
+Her father and mother were both teachers: father in mathematics and drafting, and mother in arts and crafts, to which she credits her left-brain/right-brain analytical but playfully creative style of teaching.
 Growing up with no radio in the car, she learned how to sing harmony at a young age by singing along with the family.

 Tamis put herself through college performing singing telegrams (see pink monkey pic) and was hired as a tutor for students in the Beginning Piano and Music Theory classes at Mendocino College.